LiteObject/chrome-lan-share/README.md

 ## Notes & limitations
 - Files are sent via ordered DataChannel and reconstructed on the receiver.
 - For more convenience, automated signaling via a local WebSocket server is supported (optional).
+- Transfers cancel cleanly if either side closes the side panel or hits **Cancel**; progress text updates to reflect the reason.

 ### Connecting Over the Internet (NAT Traversal)